 Connect with David Tian here:

-In episode 73 of man up , I answer the question of: When should you tell a girl that you’re divorced?
+David Tian: Boom!
+Stop.
+In episode 73 of Man Up , I answer the question of, when should you tell a girl that you’re divorced?

-[Music Fades] Welcome, my name is David Tian, Ph.D. and this is episode 73 of man up!
+Welcome, my name is David Tian, Ph.D. and this is episode 73 of Man Up!
 I’m answering a question from David in the private Facebook group.
-It’s actually two questions in his original question so let me answer the first one in this video.
-I’m trying to keep it short.
+It’s actually two questions in his original question but I’m going to answer the first one in this video.
+I’m going to try to keep it short.
 Try to keep it to five minutes.

-He says, “hey, I really like your videos especially the inter honesty segment”, thank you very much.
-“I’m going through divorce”, he says, “filed but not finalizing, getting back to the dating scene after almost six years”.
+He says, “Hey, I really like your videos especially the inner honesty segment.”
+Well, thank you very much.
+“I’m going through a divorce,” he says, “Filed but not finalizing, getting back into the dating scene after almost six years.”
 I get exactly where you’re coming from.
 “Okay, a quick question.
 I recently went on a first date with a girl for the first time in six years.
-Fairly certain that we had good chemistry.
+Fairly certain we had good chemistry.
 On our second date, I didn’t kiss her or anything yet.

 My guess is that she thinks I’m a sleaze ball which couldn’t be further from the truth.
 I texted her a few times afterwards for the next few weeks, initially she still responded but not anymore.
 I think I like her more than just a little.
 How do I win her back?
 And when if at all, should I tell a girl that I’m going through a divorce or later that I’m divorced.
 I’m guessing probably not on the second date.”